Reporting of Taxable Gifts, Awards, Prizes and Other “Perks”

 Certain gifts, awards, and prizes given to faculty, staff members, or student employees must be reported to Human Resources so the value can be added to the employees' taxable income and the appropriate taxes (Federal withholding, Social Security and Medicare) collected from the employees' pay.

 Cash awards, gift cards, and gift certificates of any value are always taxable to the employee and must be reported at the time the gift or award is given.

 Some non-cash gifts of nominal value may be excluded from the reporting requirements if the value of the award is so small that accounting for it would be difficult.
 The Internal Revenue Service has not set a specific dollar maximum at which an item becomes taxable.
 Examples of such "perks" would be:

 - Coffee and doughnuts provided to employees.

 - Traditional holiday gifts (candy, turkey, etc) of a relatively small value.

 - Occasional T-shirts or other apparel of small value for special events.

-- Occasional tickets for entertainment or sporting events.
+- Occasional tickets for entertainment events.

 - Occasional parties or picnics for employees.